The men behind the smoke

 Kyle and Max met while working together at a restaurant on Folly Beach, SC and became fast friends.
-One night after a long shift, Kyle confided in Max his idea: Hickory smoked olive oil.
+One night over a drink after a long shift, Kyle confided in Max his idea: Hickory smoked olive oil.
 It started years previous when Kyle was smoking sea salt to give as presents to friends and family during lean times in the holiday season.
 He noticed a bottle of olive oil out of the corner of his eye in the kitchen and thought, “Why not?”
 It was a resounding hit with his loved ones!
 His friends and family clamoring for more prompted him to bottle it for the masses.
 He faced one gigantic problem though.
 “Heat destroys the integrity of extra virgin olive oil,” Kyle explains, “so I had to find a way to smoke it while keeping the oil cold.
 I know food, and as it turns out, Max knows machines.”

 The night after the Smoky Duo's fateful conversation, Max created a machine that cold-smokes the extra virgin olive oil at 37° Fahrenheit.
 "The near-freezing temperature ensures the olive oil stays raw and extra virgin," says Max, "so it retains all of it's chemical and nutritional properties while being naturally smoked."